raphCode/master-thesis-muzero/related_work.typ

 Note that in this section, the superscript in $s_t^i$ has a special meaning in contrast to the rest of the thesis:
-It is used to differentiate distinct !ss the stochastic !env may transition to, from the same !s-!a pair.
+It is used to differentiate distinct stochastic outcomes the !env may transition to, from the same !s-!a pair.

 #figure(
   afterstates,